kurrent-io/KurrentDB-Client-NodeJS/docs/api/reading-events.md

 #### resolveLinkTos

 When using projections to create new events you can set whether the generated events are pointers to existing events.
-Setting this value to true will tell EventStoreDB to return the event as well as the event linking to it.
+Setting this value to true will tell KurrentDB to return the event as well as the event linking to it.

 ```ts{4}
 const events = client.readStream("some-stream", {